asofio/minimal-api-aks-poc/deploy-to-aks.md

 Now that we have a container pushed to ACR, we can instruct AKS to pull the image and expose a service so that we can communicate with the API.

+First, run the following command to obtain the credentials for your AKS instance:

+`az aks get-credentials -g YourResourceGroupNameHere -n YourAKSInstanceNameHere`

 Navigate to the `/deployment/aks` folder and run the following commands.

-`az aks get-credentials -g YourResourceGroupNameHere -n YourAKSInstanceNameHere`
+In the `deployment.yaml` file adjust line 19 and replace "[YourACRInstanceNameHere]" with the name of your ACR instance you deployed earlier.
+After doing so, run the following commands:

 `kubectl apply -f deployment.yaml`